Expressive Acrylic and Ink - March 11th 2026

 Experience

 The workshop will be a chance for you to connect with your creative side in a relaxed and inspiring space.
-Whether you are an experienced artist or just getting started, you will explore the joy of paint, colour, texture and shape and try new tools and approaches that will allow you to find your own signature style.
+Whether you are an experienced artist or just getting started, you will explore the joy of paint and try new tools and approaches.

-In terms of my own teaching experience I hold a full PGCE and have been delivering art workshops for over 15 years.
+I hold a full PGCE and have been delivering workshops for over 15 years.
 I have been a visiting lecturer at Falmouth University and regularly teach at Tate St Ives and The St Ives School of Painting.
-I also have a BA arts degree and completed my MA in fine art in 2013
+I also have a BA arts degree and completed my MA in fine art in 2013.

 Location